cs2113-s25/cs2113-s25.github.io/wrkshts/J2-wrksht.md

 Does the code work at mark `A` or mark `B` or neither?
 Explain.

 #### s
-The code works at both marks.
-Each mark is adding a sponsor to two different objects, so there is not a conflict of overwriting the other.
-Since `F1` inherits from `Racecar`, it also has access to the `addSponsor` function even though it was not explicitly defined in the F1 class.
+The code does not work; `addSponsor` is a protected method, so this class outside of the inheritance hierarchy of `RaceCar`->`FormulaOne` would not have access to it since it's not public.

 ### q